Nagapur/NewSlideGenerator/README.md

-Run it on Google Colab
+Upload the PPT and Excel inside TestFolder and then run the script on Google Colab to generate slides